 It’s hard to say when the concept of the display back was used in any watch.
 The earliest examples I’ve seen date to the 1880s.
 That concept was the “salesman sample” case.

 It appears to have originated in the United States.
 American pocket watch manufacturers were known for high-quality finishing, even on basic movements.
 Damaskeening on the bridges, substantial chatons, high polishing on various parts, etc. It would be a shame not to show the customers what powers the watches they’re buying.

-Salesmen, jewellers and watch retailers often displayed the movement in a case fitted with a crystal on both sides.
+Salesmen, jewelers, and watch retailers often displayed the movement in a case fitted with a crystal on both sides.
 There isn’t any evidence that these movements were ever sold in such cases.
 So, a watch with a case like that is either a complete “salesman sample”, or has been recently assembled from a random movement and “salesman” case.
-These cases don’t appear to be uncommon, and aren’t hard to find.
+These cases don’t appear to be uncommon and aren’t hard to find.